janztec/empc-arpi3-linux-drivers/README.md

 **:heavy_exclamation_mark:  recommended for new designs!**

 In newer Raspbian images the Linux kernel is installed in version 4.9 (or later) and therefore our previous script _install.sh_ will no longer work correctly.
-For this newer Linux kernel versions, our new driver installation script _install-experimental.sh_ is still under development.
+For this newer Linux kernel versions, our new driver installation script _install.sh_ is still under development.
 Your feedback is welcome!

-_create a backup copy of your �SD card before applying these steps!_
+_create a backup copy of your µSD card before applying these steps!_

 **Step 1:**